BowlOfSoup/jirux/README.md

 ### jirux-create

 With this script you can create a **set** of subtasks, or just one task, for a given story.
-You can create your own set of tasks by creating a %tasksetname%.txt file and run the script with the -f command.
+You can create your own set of tasks by creating a %tasksetname% file and run the script with the -f command.
 If you do not provide any arguments for the script it will run interactively.

 ```